Hefezopf/Java-CalculateDistanceOfPoints/README.md

-# CalculateDistanceOfPoints
+# Java-CalculateDistanceOfPoints

-The Java Programm calculates the minimum distance of points.
+The java program calculates the minimum distance of points.

 Sample Coordinates: A(1, 1), B(1, 3), C(4, 4), D(6, 1)